reagent-project/reagent/doc/examples/material-ui.md

 [Example project](../../examples/material-ui/)

-Material-UI [TextField](https://material-ui.com/api/text-field/) has for long time caused from for Reagent users.
+Material-UI [TextField](https://material-ui.com/api/text-field/) has for long time caused problems for Reagent users.
 The problem is that `TextField` wraps the `input` element inside a component so that Reagent is not able to enable input cursor fixes, which are required due to [async rendering](http://reagent-project.github.io/news/reagent-is-async.html).